 We are thankful to take steps toward coming back from COVID.
 Needfully, this will be a slow road forward requiring us to be careful and flexible.
 I believe our church is a resilient bunch, and it is now that a strong spirit of unity most counts.

-Beginning on the 21st December you will have three options for worship on Sunday:
+Beginning in February you will have three options for worship on Sunday:

 1. Continue joining us online either at 10:30am or 5:00pm